g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 What does this tell us?
 That the "fit-for-work" population is not the same as the general population in some way.
 Without age standardisation, the following explanations are equally consistent:
 <br><br>

-* Those deemed "fit-for-work" were generally older than the general population.
+* People deemed "fit-for-work" were generally older than the general population.

+* The "fit-for-work" consist of more men than the general population does.

 * Half of "FFW" people were as unwell as the "unfit-for-work"; all "FFW" people were half as healthy as the general population; more likely, some mixture of these health statuses.
 This would be an indictment of <a href="{{wca}}">WCA</a>, since the general population is exactly what they're treated as being.